• Skip to primary navigation

 Figure 2: Input Image.
 Click to open a high-resolution PNG in a different window

-1. Binary Thresholding ( type = THRESH_BINARY )
+1. Binary Thresholding ( THRESH_BINARY )

 This is the most common and simplest type of thresholding.